chriswyatt/znake/README.md

 ## Known issues
 * Food placement is not particularly random, and due to a quirk in the design, food tends to be placed close to the snake
-* ZX Spectrum eventually resets if left unattended (with the game continually restarting)
 * Food placement algorithm is slow, which can cause the game to momentarily freeze, and also controls become unresponsive